Mook-as/stackato-doc/user/reference/client-ref.rst

 		Cannot be used together with a space.

-.. _command-map-domain:
+.. _command-stackato map-domain:

-  map-domain  *<name>*
+  stackato map-domain  *<name>*
     Add the named domain to an organization or space.
+This is a Stackato 3 specific command.

     .. raw:: html